China's capital issues first major smog alert of winter

 Under an orange alert, factories that make furniture, cement and other heavy industry must limit output by between 30 and 50 percent.
 A list of companies in the capital affected contains more than 700 enterprises.

 According to the forecast, southern areas of Beijing, Tianjin, Hebei, southern Shanxi, western Shandong, northern Hebei will suffer from toxic air from Jan.
 13 to Jan.
 15. On Jan.
-15, the level of air pollution is expected to surge above a level that is nominally rated the maximum on the government’s scale, it said.
+15, air pollution is expected to surge above the level that is nominally rated the maximum on the government’s scale, the MEP said.

 That would mean concentrations of small, breathable particles known as PM2.5 exceeding 250 micrograms per cubic metre, it said.
-Average concentration across the north in the final three months of 2017 were 71 micrograms.
+The average concentration across the north in the final three months of 2017 was 71 micrograms.

 Some 130 inspection teams will be sent out to make sure all emergency measures are strictly enforced, according to the MEP.

-The ministry has also ordered local authorities to be prepared to issue air pollution alerts.
+By noon on Friday, a total of 37 cities across northern China had issued pollution alerts - 30 orange alerts and 7 third-level yellow alerts.

 In one example, the city of Tangshan, China’s steelmaking hub, issued an orange level air pollution alert on Friday morning effective until midnight on Jan.
 17. It was its eighth such alert since mid-November.